boldare/xsolve-tv-control/README.md

 # About
-Simple CLI APP for remote TV (Sony Bravia with Android TV) control.
+APP for remote TV control (currently Sony Bravia with Android TV).
+It's possible to use it using GUI (electron) or CLI.

 # Requirements

 ## Node 8.X
 Node 8.X is needed to run script.
 In case of Ubuntu you can install it using:
 `curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`
 `sudo apt-get install -y nodejs`

 ## ADB
 ADB is needed to execute ADB actions.
 In case of Ubuntu you can install it using:
 `sudo apt-get install adb`

 ## TV

 ### Visibility
 TV must be visible (pingable) from the PC.
 `ping some_tv_ip`

 ### Remote control
 Remote control must be enabled on the TV and key must be set.
 Go to `Settings` -> `Network` -> `Home network setup` -> `IP control`.